MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 > * `invoke` workflow is similar to the current `appLinking` workflow.
 > * To maintain consistency, it is recommended to name `Action.Submit` as `Open`.
 > * `websiteUrl` is a required property to be passed in the `TabInfo` object.
-> * Passing a Stage View deep link into an adaptive card will not open the Collaborative Stage View; Stage View deep link will always open to the Stage View Modal.
+> * Passing a Stage View deep link into an adaptive card is not opened in the Collaborative Stage View; Stage View deep link always open to the Stage View Modal.
 > * For Stage View to open properly, ensure the URL of the content is within the list of validDomains in your app manifest.
-> * Learn more about building [Cards](../task-modules-and-cards/what-are-cards.md).
+> * For more information on building cards, see [Cards](../task-modules-and-cards/what-are-cards.md).

-Following is the process to invoke Stage View:
+The following process helps to invoke Stage View:

-1. **Adaptive Card link unfurling**:
+1. **Adaptive Card link unfurling**

-    * The sharer shares a URL in a chat.
+    * The user shares a URL in a chat.
-    * This sends an invoke request to the bot (request type: composeExtension/queryLink).
+    * This URL sends an invoke request to the bot (request type: composeExtension/queryLink).
-    * The bot returns the adaptive card JSON, with tab/tabInfoAction in it.
+    * The bot returns the Adaptive Card JSON with tab or tabInfoAction in it.
     * Adaptive Card JSON is rendered.

 1. **Opening Stage View**

-    * A receiver clicks on an action button on the Adaptive card.
+    * A receiver select an action button on the Adaptive card.
     * Stage View opens based on the content of the Adaptive Card.

 > [!NOTE]
 >
-> On Teams mobile clients, invoking Stage View for apps distributed through the [Teams store](~/concepts/deploy-and-publish/apps-publish-overview.md) and not having a mobile-optimized experience opens the default web browser of the device.
-The browser opens the URL specified in the `websiteUrl` parameter of the `TabInfo` object.
+> * On Teams mobile clients, invoking Stage View for apps distributed through the [Teams store](~/concepts/deploy-and-publish/apps-publish-overview.md) and not having a mobile-optimized experience opens the default web browser of the device.
+The browser opens the URL specified in the `websiteUrl` parameter of the `TabInfo` object.<br>
-> The multi-window Collaborative Stage View can only be invoked from group chats.
-It is also not available in the Teams web client or mobile.
-In these scenarios, the Stage View experience will fall back to showing users the content in an interstitial modal.
+> * The multi-window Collaborative Stage View can be invoked from the group chats only.
+It is not available in the Teams web client or mobile.
+In these scenarios, the Stage View experience fall back to showing users the content in an interstitial modal.

 ## Invoke Stage View through deep link

 To invoke the Stage View through deep link from your tab, you must wrap the deep link URL in the `app.openLink(url)` API.
-Invoking Stage View from a deep link will always default to the modal experience (and not a Teams window).
+Invoke Stage View from a deep link always default to the modal experience (and not a Teams window).
 While it is possible for the deep link to be passed through an `OpenURL` Adaptive Card action, the Stage View deep link is intended for the tab canvas.
-For Adaptive Cards, we encourage developers to follow the JSON Adaptive Card example.
+For Adaptive Cards, we encourage developers to follow the [example of JSON Adaptive Card](#json-adaptive-card-example).

 ### Syntax